 And it’s not just the full-calorie options; diet soda can also cause people to pack on the pounds, according to a 2015 study published in Journal of the American Geriatrics Society.
 The study showed that over nine years, people who drank diet soda gained almost three times as much belly fat as those who didn’t drink diet soda.
 Researchers have theorized that the consumption of artificial sweeteners leads to more sugar cravings, and therefore causes people to eat more calories than they normally would.
 If you want to improve your health and melt the fat that matters most, don’t miss these 50 Ways to Lose 10 Pounds—Fast.

-Drinking soda causes your blood sugar to spike, and sends your pancreas into overdrive producing insulin to metabolize all that sugar.
+Drinking soda causes your blood sugar to spike, and it sends your pancreas into overdrive producing insulin to metabolize all that sugar.
 So it’s no surprise a study in the American Heart Association journal Circulation found that consuming sugar-sweetened beverages, like soda, was linked to the onset of type 2 diabetes.
 And this correlation was independent of obesity’s impact on developing type 2 diabetes.
 The researchers of the study recommended a decrease in sugar-sweetened beverage consumption, and we couldn’t agree more.

 Your Body Ages Prematurely